rocamocha/Fatecasted/Core Design/Character Cards.md

 >[!tip] I need healing!
 >When a character is *healed* so that the damage assignment is below their breakpoint, they are unbroken.

 ---
+### Mark
+When a character is marked by an effect or ability, place the corresponding token on that character to track this status.
+When a mark is *consumed*, remove this token.

+---
 # Core Concepts